swaxi/SGTool/README.md

 ## Worming
 **BSDWorms**
-Use wavelet transforms to build multilevel "worms", saves out a single csv file of points
+Use wavelet transforms to build multilevel "worms", saves out a single csv file of points (for use in 3D visualisation), and optionally a shapefile (for use in QGIS)

 ## Utilities
 **Threshold to NaN**
 Define upper or lower bound (or range) for which values will be set to NaN (i.e. excluded from display).
 Useful when reprojected images produce an unwanted border.